Storms bring torrential downpours and gusty winds; 1 dead in Connecticut

 Responding officers found 21-year-old Jarrod Marotto of Southington unconscious in the driver's seat.

-He was taken to St. Vincent's Medical Center, where he was pronounced dead.
+He was pronounced dead at St. Vincent's Medical Center.
 No one else was in the car.

 Police said the limb fell after the tree was struck by lightning.

+In Manhattan, one person was injured when a tree fell on a car on West 46th Street.

-In New Jersey, residents were reporting flooding in parts of Hoboken in the aftermath of the storms.
+In New Jersey, there was widespread flooding in the streets of Hoboken in the aftermath of the storms.

 #flooding in Hoboken this never gets old 😂😂 pic.twitter.com/eZAxVJFSHg— SUSAN TEE (@SusanTeeFitness) July 18, 2019